 For normal students, in spite of this being their personal, academic work, finding sufficient time to be able to actually finish this task on their own becomes very difficult.
 This is because, contrary to popular expectations, studies are not the only task that any average student is involved in.
-Most students also hold down part time jobs, usually have a lot of research related work that must be got through and finally, they have regular classes to attend to also.
+Most students also hold down part-time jobs, usually have a lot of research related work that they must go through and finally, they have regular classes to attend to also.
 Just a brief look at their schedules shows how, for most students, the day is divided into the following three parts:

 It is also a well-known fact that everything that a law student is supposed to learn at law school is not taught within the four walls of the classroom or even from a single textbook.
-Given the nature of this subject, law students need to learn their subject matter through constant perusal of a number of textbooks, periodicals, journals and even constantly keep up with the daily news.
-In this way alone can law students learn almost everything that they are supposed to know by the time they graduate.
+Given the nature of this subject, law students need to learn their subject matter through constant perusal of a number of textbooks, periodicals, journals and have to constantly keep up with the daily news.
+In this way alone, law students can learn almost everything that they are supposed to know by the time they graduate.

-Finally, like any other students in the UK, law school attendees must also earn at least enough money to pay their tuition fees and meet all their many miscellaneous expenses.
-For this reason, they need to work at part time jobs, a task that can get quite hectic and tiring for the people in question.
+Finally, like any other student in the UK, law school attendees must also earn at least enough money to pay their tuition fees and meet all their many miscellaneous expenses.
+For this reason, they need to work at part-time jobs, a task that can get quite hectic and tiring for the people in question.

 After that, any time left over that students may have, is spent on sundry, mundane activities such as sleeping, resting, eating, may even socialising a little.
 Students, and this is especially true of students in their final year at law school than anywhere else, really do not have a lot of time to do any written tasks.